 The payment landscape is ever-changing, and the evolution presents promising opportunities for the financial industry.
 But awareness of potential new fraud threats must be considered with equal importance as new innovations are adopted.
 Banks and PSPs need to evolve by using advanced analytics that can quickly adapt and learn to spot anomalies from behavioral indicators.

 Fight back against payment fraud

 Payment fraud has increased dramatically.
 Estimated losses due to payment fraud are expected to surpass $48 billion by 2023.

 With integrated data management, artificial intelligence and machine learning, SAS Fraud Management helps organizations around the world defend against rapidly changing threats in the world of payment fraud.

 About Diana Rothfuss

-Diana Rothfuss is a Senior Global Marketing Manager for the Fraud and Security Intelligence Practice at SAS.
+Diana Rothfuss is a Principal Global Marketing Manager for the Fraud and Security Intelligence Practice at SAS.
 She drives the strategy and messaging for the banking industry suite of products and solutions under the Fraud, AML and Security Intelligence Division.
 Prior to SAS, she spent more than eight years in marketing, communications and sales enablement roles in business banking at M&T Bank.
 Rothfuss participates in organizations, such as WIN and American Marketing Association, and has been chosen to be a part of the ATHENA Emerging Leaders program for 2021-2022.